Excellent Birds: Background

 Gabriel first encountered Anderson at her United States performance piece in spring 1983.
 After the performance, he approached her to discuss the possibility of collaborating on a thirty minute video that would showcase their work.
 In an October 1983 interview with Philip Bell of Sounds magazine, Gabriel reiterated his interest in working with Anderson on a multimedia project utilising her music, visuals, and a "comical comedian to make it a humorous piece."
 Bell reported that a collaboration with Gabriel, Anderson and Nile Rodgers was "imminent".

 Nam June Paik, a Korean visual artist, initiated the collaboration by asking Gabriel and Anderson to contribute a song and music video for a PBS broadcast of the Good Morning, Mr. Orwell television program that would air on 1 January 1984 and reference George Orwell's Nineteen Eighty-Four.

 Anderson and Gabriel were given a strict deadline to complete the song and film the music video, so the two convened at Anderson's studio where they spent "a couple of nights just working around the clock."
 Gabriel presented Anderson with a basic riff, which they decided to incorporate into "Excellent Birds".
 The two of them decided to write a song about birds since Anderson was working on a project related to natural history.
-Anderson and Gabriel wrote the lyrics in a collaborative manner where they traded lines back and forth.
+After they decided on the theme, Anderson and Gabriel wrote the lyrics in a collaborative manner.
 Rodgers also visited the recording studio to overdub a rhythm guitar part.

 Gabriel commented that he and Anderson felt like "burnt out zombies" by the end of the recording session.
 On the second night of tracking, Gabriel was sitting on a stool while overdubbing his vocals and fell asleep in the middle of one of his takes.
-When Gabriel played back the recording, he could hear some of his snores from his failed vocal attempt.
+When Gabriel played back the recording, he could hear some of his snores from the failed vocal attempt.
 The next day, Anderson and Gabriel worked on the music video.
 Gabriel found the filming of the music video to be more enjoyable than the recording process and noted that the project was conducted in a far more expeditious manner than what he was accustomed to.
 The music video capitalised on green screen visuals to provide backdrops for Anderson and Gabriel, who are shown throughout the music video gazing at projections of animated storm clouds, birds and snow.
 At the end of the music video, Anderson and Gabriel levitate in the air as they perform various dances.